Apple-iOS-Security

 If you’re confused about which iOS version your iPhone should be running, you’re not alone.
 Apple’s approach to software updates has become increasingly complex, and it’s not always obvious whether your device is still secure or when you need to think about upgrading.

-This guide explains how Apple’s iOS versioning works, what security updates mean for your device, and how to know if your iPhone is still protected.
+This guide explains how Apple’s iOS versioning works, what security updates mean for your device, and how to know if your iPhone is still protected as we approach the next major software cycle.

 The New Naming Convention: Why iOS Jumped to 26